 A cover letter is required for consideration for this position and should be attached as the first page of your CV (one pdf).
 The cover letter should address your specific research interests and include contact information for at least 2 references ATTN: Professor James Cutler.
-Review of applications will begin immediately and continue until a suitable candidate is found - while the start date is flexible, the target is on or before August 23, 2021.
+Review of applications will begin immediately and continue until a suitable candidate is found - while the start date is flexible, the target is as soon as possible.

 The University of Michigan Space Institute in collaboration with the Michigan Exploration Laboratory (MXL) at the University of Michigan in Ann Arbor is seeking a postdoc to help develop a sustainable nanosatellite flight program centered on student education and novel space mission research.
 As part of the inaugural activities of the Space Institute, we are developing a multi-year course sequence that will teach scientists and engineers how to design, build, test, and fly space missions.
 This effort will leverage the technology and processes of over ten nanosatellite missions developed and flown by the University of Michigan and include close collaboration with faculty from multiple departments (such as Aerospace, Climate and Space, Electrical, and Astronomy) and the Space Physics Research Laboratory.
 As part of a team, the postdoc will participate in:

 Feasibility studies of space missions and their impact on education and science.

 Development, testing, integration and flight of satellite subsystems and payloads.

 Collaboration and coordination with multiple national and international organizations related to active space research programs.

 Authoring and presenting novel research and mission concepts.